microsoft/fluentui/packages/office-ui-fabric-react/etc/office-ui-fabric-react.api.md

 // Warnings were encountered during analysis:
 //
 // lib/components/ColorPicker/ColorPicker.base.d.ts:11:9 - (ae-forgotten-export) The symbol "ColorComponent" needs to be exported by the entry point index.d.ts
+// lib/components/ContextualMenu/ContextualMenu.base.d.ts:21:5 - (ae-forgotten-export) The symbol "Target" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)